“Keep your Lymph System flowing smoothly, and the whole body system will go with the flow !!”

-Lymph nodes in this area indicate the extent of cancer spread in the body.
+A lymph node in this area indicates the extent of cancer spread in the body.

-Swollen Lymph Nodes in the Jaw and Neck
+Swollen Lymph Node in the Jaw and Neck

 Swelling in the lymph nodes of the jaw and at the sides of the neck are the most common.

-It may be due to the infection around the areas like tooth infection or respiratory infection.
+It may be due to the infection around the areas like tooth infection or respiration infection.

 Or it may be due to cancer in the head or neck.